Here are some samples of my works in graphite, charcoal, pastels, watercolours, acrylics, and oils.

 I enjoy working with graphite as it enables the freedom of light and shade to draw out the character.

-This Russian sculptor is a very kind and talented sculptor who was once an International champion martial arts boxer.
-We met on the Black Sea beach at Koktabel, Crimea where he had an open air exhibition of his work in semi-precious stones.
+This Russian sculptor is a very kind and talented sculptor who was once an International champion of martial arts boxing.
+We met on the Black Sea beach at Koktabel, Crimea where he had an open air exhibition of his sculpture made from semi-precious stones.